 The program critical path continues to run through the manufacturing and testing of EMU trainsets.
-Due to COVID-19 impacts on the Stadler vehicle schedule, the forecasted Revenue Service Date (RSD) has been adjusted from May 2022 to July 2022.
-This has resulted in the drawdown of 77 days of contingency.
-Thirty one days of contingency remain to support an RSD of August 2022.
+In May 2020, the program schedule was updated to reflect COVID-19 impacts on the Stadler vehicle schedule.
+This change resulted in a drawdown of 77 days of contingency.
+The effect of COVID-19 on Stadler is evolving and will continue to be monitored.

 As the COVID-19 pandemic is a force majeure event, the JPB is reviewing its Full Funding Grant Agreement (FFGA) RSD obligation.